fe-moldark/fe_dev/index.markdown

 Feel free to browse around - I have or am working on multiple pages to showcase the various functions and features of the game, as well as some of the code I have written for it.

-There is no graphics team, programming and design team, gameplay and story departments, etc. It’s basically just me tackling them all best I can on my own, which while it allows me to implement exactly what I want into the game is also takes a good deal of time.
+There is no graphics team, programming and design team, gameplay and story departments, etc. It’s basically just me tackling them all best I can on my own, which while it allows me to implement exactly what I want into the game, it also takes a good deal of time.

 Enjoy.